A hysterectomy is a surgical procedure to remove a

 Acupuncture can be quite helpful for pain management.
 If fertility is an issue,

-massage techniques such as integrative manual therapy (IMT) and Clear Passages could be investigated.
+you can try massage techniques such as integrative manual therapy (IMT) or Clear Passages therapy.

 Laparoscopy is often used in more severe cases for definitive diagnosis

 and treatment.
-For more detailed information on natural treatments for endometriosis,
+See our article for more detailed information on

 Different kinds of hysterectomy procedures

-Many women of our mothers' generation didn’t know just what a hysterectomy
+Many women of earlier generations didn’t know exactly what a hysterectomy entails.

-perform them.
-If you are considering hysterectomy, it is wise to learn about the
+techniques used to perform them.
+If you are considering hysterectomy, learn about

-In a total hysterectomy, the entire uterus and cervix are removed (ovary status
+In a total hysterectomy, the entire uterus and cervix are removed and ovary status

-is officially referred to separately).
-Total hysterectomy can be done abdominally
+is officially referred to separately.
+Total hysterectomy (TAH) can be done abdominally

-(abbreviated TAH), with an incision typically made along the bikini line.
-In an
+with an incision typically made along the bikini line.
+In an emergency, a vertical

 The most sophisticated techniques use laparoscopy to assist the hysterectomy procedure.

-through a laparoscope, and the uterus is removed either through the vagina (laparoscopically
+a laparoscope, and the uterus is removed either through the vagina (laparoscopically-assisted

 This surgery lends itself to faster recovery, with far less disruption of the bowel